-- an amendment to the Implementation Rules for the Law for Promoting Private Education of China; - local regulations relating to legal person registration of for-profit and non-profit private schools; and - specific measures to be formulated and promulgated by the competent authorities responsible for the administration of private schools in the province(s) in which our schools are located, including but not limited to specific measures for registration of pre-existing private schools, specific requirements for authenticating various parties' property rights and payment of taxes and fees of for-profit private schools, taxation policies for for-profit private schools, measures for the collection of non-profit private schools' fees.
+- · an amendment to the Implementation Rules for the Law for Promoting Private Education of China; - · local regulations relating to legal person registration of for-profit and non-profit private schools; and - specific measures to be formulated and promulgated by the competent authorities responsible for the administration of private schools in the province(s) in which our schools are located, including but not limited to specific measures for registration of pre-existing private schools, specific requirements for authenticating various parties' property rights and payment of taxes and fees of for-profit private schools, taxation policies for for-profit private schools, measures for the collection of non-profit private schools' fees.

 At the end of each fiscal year, every private school is required to allocate a certain amount to its development fund for the construction or maintenance of school facilities or procurement or upgrade of educational equipment.
 In the case of a private school that requires reasonable returns, this amount shall be no less than 25% of the annual net income of the school, while in the case of a private school that does not require reasonable returns, this amount shall be equal to no less than 25% of the annual increase in the net assets of the school, if any.
 Private schools that do not require reasonable returns shall be entitled to the same preferential tax treatment as public schools, while the preferential tax treatment policies applicable to private schools requiring reasonable returns shall be formulated by the finance authority, taxation authority and other authorities under the State Council.
 To date, however, no regulations have been promulgated by the relevant authorities in this regard.
 As of May 31, 2017, among our 58 affiliated schools, 19 had elected not to require reasonable returns and the remaining schools had elected to require reasonable returns.
-Because no preferential tax policies have been promulgated by the relevant authorities.
+Because no preferential tax policies have been promulgated by the relevant authorities, none of our affiliated schools enjoys any preferential tax treatments pursuant to the requirements of local governmental authorities.
 All of them have allocated certain amounts to their development funds in compliance with the aforesaid provisions.